skyf0l/CTF/PicoCTF2021/README.md

 `' AND password='-0+110` is `110`, `CHAR(110)` is `'n'`, and `'admi'||'n'||''` is `'admin'`

+The final query looks like: `SELECT username, password FROM users WHERE username='admin'`

 We are logged in and we get the flag!

 The flag is: `picoCTF{0n3_m0r3_t1m3_d5a91d8c2ae4ce567c2e8b8453305565}`